Codecademy/docs/content/python/concepts/functions/functions.md

 ## Keyword Arguments

-Unless specified otherwise, the arguments passed into a function are assigned to each parameter in order in which they appear in the function call.
+Unless specified otherwise, the arguments passed into a function are assigned to each parameter in the order in which they appear in the function signature.
 Thus, they are also known as "positional arguments".

 Python also supports keyword arguments — prefixing arguments with the names of parameters to assign them directly, regardless of the order.